fjsnow/bytes/README.md

 -   Install the dependencies with `bun install`
 -   Run `bun run start` to play.

-To first export your data from the remote server, run `ssh b.fjsn.io export > save.json`
+If you had previously started playing on the remote server, run `ssh b.fjsn.io export > save.json` to export your data.
+This will override any local save.

 ## Hosting a remote server